Geospatial data indicates what is where. One of the special things about geospatial data is that it comes in those two parts: what and where.

 Quantitative variables have numeric values.
 Quantitative variables always have a unit, which is a name that indicates what the numbers represent.
 A number without a unit is meaningless.
 For example, the number 70,000 means nothing by itself, but $70,000 in household income makes that number useful.

 With geospatial data, units should include four clarifying components:

 - Mathematical component: What mathematical unit is used?

 - Categorical component: What is the phenomena being counted or measured?

 - Spatial component: What area is being covered by each of the values?

 - Temporal component: What range of time is covered by each value?

-For example, if you have data for Stroke mortality per 100K residents by state for 2016:
+- Stroke mortality per 100K residents by state in the year 2016

 - Spatial component: by state